 To provide appropriately located sites for community facilities including schools, libraries, preschools and childcare, health services, police and fire stations, recreation and sports facilities.
 Implement any relevant regional and local community facility strategy, plan or policy for the area set out in this scheme.
 Locate community facilities on sites that are in or near activity centres and public transport.
 This is development in an established area with existing community facilities.
 Built Environment Standard C5 Compliant To create urban places with identity and character.
-The built environment should: Implement any relevant urban design strategy, plan or policy for the area set out in this scheme.
-Provide living and working environments that are functional, safe and attractive.
-Provide an integrated layout, built form and urban landscape.
-Contribute to a sense of place and cultural identity.
-An application should describe the identity and character to be achieved and the elements that contribute to that identity and character.
+Implement any relevant urban design st policy for the area set out in this scheme Provide living and working environm functional, safe and attractive.
+Provide an integrated layout, built for landscape.
+Contribute to a sense of place and cultur application should describe the identity to be achieved and the elements that con identity and character.
 These standards were satisfactorily addressed in response to Clause 55 of the planning scheme earlier in this report.
 Neighbourhood Character Standard C6 Compliant To design subdivisions that respond to neighbourhood character.
 Subdivision should: Respect the existing neighbourhood character or achieve a preferred neighbourhood character consistent with any relevant neighbourhood character objective, policy or statement set out in this scheme.
 Respond to and integrate with the surrounding urban environment.
 Protect significant vegetation and site features.
 The proposed layout of the subdivision is consistent with other infill developments approved in the local area, and considered that the future development design will be complimentary to recent development within the area.
 There are no significant vegetation or site features that are required to be protected as part of this proposed development.